Cornellio/nagiosalertctl/README.md

 # nagiosalertctl

-Script to disable/enable Nagios host service checks and notifications via curl
+Script to disable/enable Nagios checks and notifications via http

+## Why?

+Because if you're a Sys Admin sometimes you have to do maintenance on a server.